-Downtown Seattle is just a festive place to be on November 23.
+Downtown Seattle is just a festive place to be on the day after Thanksgiving.
 After the Macy’s parade ends at 11 a.m., if you’re in the mood for more holiday fun, head to Westlake Center and you’ll find special shopping deals, entertainment, and all kinds of holiday happenings.
 In the later afternoon, Westlake’s Tree Lighting Ceremony kicks off with Santa making an appearance at 4:45 p.m.
 Following that, the giant tree in front of Westlake Center lights up for the first time of the season, which is within sight of the Macy’s star depending on where you’re standing so be prepared for a light-tastic time.

 There are many holiday shows in town, but if you’re going to go to just one, go to The Nutcracker.
 For one, it’s a holiday classic.
 For two (and three and four and however many points you want to count), it’s a stellar production that serves up holiday magic in spades.
 The score is classic Tchaikovsky played by the Pacific Northwest Ballet orchestra.
 The scenery and costumes will take your breath away.
 And a visit to McCaw Hall is always a surefire hit if you want to do something that feels a little extra fancy for the holidays, too.
 This year’s performance takes place from November 29 to December 28.

 AddressPike Place Market, Seattle, WA, USA